Wei-Jie Xu

 Yi Cao, Wei-Jie Xu, Yucheng Shen, Weijie Shi, Chi-Min Chan, Jiajie Xu

-Hang Zhang, Wei-Jie Xu, Kai Ming Ting
+Yang Xu, Yi-Xiao Ma, Wei-Jie Xu, Zu-Liang Yang, Kai Ming Ting

 Award